Iron Light Sculpture Residency and Gathering

 MAKE MOLDS • CAST IRON • BUILD ART

 Established in 2019, The Western North Carolina Sculpture Center (WNCSC) invites artists the opportunity to live on site and create artwork.
 The work created through this residency program is intended to enhance visitors experience to our sculpture park in new ways as relating to the WNCSC mission of connecting people with the arts.

-2022 will be the second year of the WNCSC Iron Light sculptor gathering.
-This group residency consists of pattern and mold making work time, iron pour preparation, a community iron pour, another iron pour for the artist's works, finishing work, installation and reception.
+2024 will be the fourth year of the WNCSC Iron Light sculptor gathering.
+This group residency consists of pattern and mold making work time, iron pour preparation, a community iron pour where participating artists' molds will be filled, finishing work, installation and reception.
 Each selected artist will have their completed work represented and exhibited in the sculpture park for one year!
 Iron Light sculptors in residence will be giving a community artist talk to present the work of their choosing.

 Iron casting experience is preferred but not required.